natepower.ca Discord Support

 Yes, we're building a flight simulator.
 Like, a full-on flight deck, in our house.
 We're calling it Deck53.
 Why?
 Who are we, anyway?

 First of all, hey!
-I'm Nate - YouTube creator with over 15,000 subscribers and millions of views.
-In my day job, I'm also a guy who works in aviation - and if there's one thing to know, it's that I love flight.
-Thanks to that passion, I've spent countless hours flying on flight simulators.
-Longer than I'd like to admit.
-But, what if you could take your flight simulator to the next level?
-After years of a joystick and a few monitors on a desk, we're on a mission to take flight simulation to a new level – all while not breaking the bank.
+I'm Nate — YouTube creator with over 15,000 subscribers and millions of views.
+In my day job, I also work in aviation, and if there's one thing to know, it's that I love flight.
+After years of a joystick and a few monitors on a desk, we're on a mission to take flight simulation to a new level — all while not breaking the bank.
 The name honours 53° North, where the simulator is being built.
-Once it's up and running, our goal is simple - produce incredible content featuring Deck53, from livestreams to tutorials featuring real-world experts.
+Once it's up and running, our goal is simple: produce incredible content featuring Deck53, from livestreams to tutorials with real-world experts.

 Hardware & Parts